githubixx/ansible-role-docker/README.md

   - ca-docker.crt
 ```

-The settings for `dockerd` daemon defined in `dockerd_settings` can be overriden by defining a variable called `dockerd_settings_user`.
+These settings for `dockerd` daemon defined in `dockerd_settings` can be overridden by defining a variable called `dockerd_settings_user`.
 You can also add additional settings by using this variable.
 E.g. if you add the following variable and it's settings to `group_vars/all.yml` (or where ever it fit's best for you) `dockerd` will run with the default settings and overrides the default settings of this role (see above):

 ```
 dockerd_settings_user: